swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

       where Act: DistributedActor,
             Act.ID == ActorID

-  /// Called when the distributed actor has been fully initialized (meaning that all of its,
-  /// stored properties have been assigned an initial value).
+  /// Automatically called by in every distributed actor's non-delegating initializer.
   ///
-  /// The distributed actor will pass its 'self' to 'actorReady(_:)' as it is fully initialized,
+  /// The call is made specifically before the `self` of such distributed actor is about to
+  /// escape, e.g. via a function call, closure or otherwise.
+If no such event occurs the
+  /// call is made at the end of the initializer.
+  ///
+  /// The passed `actor` is the `self` of the initialized actor, and its `actor.id` is expected
+  /// to be of the same value that was assigned to it in `assignID`.
+  ///
-  /// and from that moment onwards it must be possible to resolve it using the 'resolve(_:as:)'
+  /// After the ready call returns, it must be possible to resolve it using the 'resolve(_:as:)'
   /// method on the system.
   func actorReady<Act>(_ actor: Act)
       where Act: DistributedActor,